OSST4ME/Friend-Finder/README.md

 The survey has 10 questions.
 Each answer should be on a scale of 1 to 5 based on how much the user agrees or disagrees with a question.

+Here is the Heroku link to my app:  https://nameless-waters-92087.herokuapp.com/